zattoo/changelog/README.md

 ## Validations:
   - A h1 title must be present
-  - Ony one h1 heading
+  - Only one h1 heading
   - Only one h2 with unreleased is allowed
   - H2 should contain a valid version or be unreleased
   - H2 heading should have a proper SemVer
   - H2 Should have valid dates
   - Versions should be in decremental order from top to bottom
   - It cannot contain two equal versions
-  - Titles should have a correct number of spaces
+  - Headings should have a correct number of spaces
   - H3 headings must be of a valid type
     - Added
     - Changed